Iwi group wants to negotiate over water rights

 Mr Roa stressed he was speaking for his iwi alone.

 He thinks any settlement of Maori water rights would involve financial payments of some kind.

 Mr Roa said that when something belongs to an iwi, that iwi should look after it for future generations, but there is an economic capacity to that ownership.

-Next story in Political: Taliban threats won't deter NZ - Coleman
+Next story in Politics: Taliban threats won't deter NZ - Coleman

 Copyright © 2012, Radio New Zealand